Drennan98/Super-Sports-Quiz/README.md

 #  Testing

 - One of the first thing I did was send into the Peer Code Review on Slack for testing and feedback.
+Getting an extra pair of eyes to look at my project is always beneficial as they might spot something which I didn't see.

 - I sent the quiz to some friends to test out the functionality of the quiz and it got a positive response.
 They checked that all buttons worked properly and internal links worked fine too.